Annie Kenney: Early life

 Annie started part-time work in a cotton mill at the age of 10, while also attending school.
-She began full-time work at 13, which involved 12-hour shifts from six in the morning.
+She began full-time work at 13, which involved 11.5 hour shifts from six in the morning.
 Employed as a weaver's assistant, or "tenter", part of her job was to fit the bobbins and attend to the strands of thread when they broke; during one such operation, one of her fingers was ripped off by a spinning bobbin.
-She remained at the mill for 15 years, was involved in trade-union activities, furthered her education through self-study and—inspired by Robert Blatchford's publication, The Clarion—promoted the study of literature among her work colleagues.
+She remained at the mill for 15 years, was involved in trade-union activities, furthered her education through self-study and—inspired by Robert Blatchford's publication, The Clarion—promoted the study of literature among her colleagues.
 She was a regular church attender and sang in a local choir.

 When her mother died in 1905, Kenney and six siblings remained with her father at 71 Redgrave Street, Oldham.

 Activism

 Kenney became actively involved in the Women's Social and Political Union (WSPU) after the premature death of her mother Ann at the age of fifty-three in January 1905, when she and her sister Jessie heard Teresa Billington-Greig and Christabel Pankhurst speak at the Oldham socialist Clarion Vocal Club in 1905.
 Kenney described Billington's message delivered as 'a sledgehammer of cold logic and reason' but that she liked Christabel, and was invited to meet her mother (Emmeline Pankhurst) a week later, anticipating this made Kenney feel that she 'lived on air;.. simply could not eat... instinctively felt a great change had come'.
 This resulted in weekly visits on her half-day off to be trained in public speaking and to collect leaflets on women's suffrage.
 Kenney and her sister Jessie handed these out to women working in the mills in Oldham.
 Kenney found herself explaining labour rights, unemployment and for giving women the right to vote, to a large Manchester crowd.

 During a Liberal rally at the Free Trade Hall, Manchester, in October 1905, Kenney and Christabel Pankhurst interrupted a political meeting attended by Winston Churchill and Sir Edward Grey to shout: "Will the Liberal government give votes to women?"
 After unfurling a banner declaring "Votes for Women" and shouting, they were thrown out of the meeting and arrested for causing an obstruction; Pankhurst was taken into custody for a technical assault on a police officer after she spat at him to provoke an arrest (although she wrote later that it was a dry spit, more of a "pout").
 Kenney was imprisoned for three days for her part in the protest; she was jailed 13 times in total.

 Emmeline Pankhurst wrote in her autobiography that "this was the beginning of a campaign the like of which was never known in England, or for that matter in any other country... we interrupted a great many meetings... and we were violently thrown out and insulted.
 Often we were painfully bruised and hurt..."